 Thus, in such a case, one can measure the reduction in the entropy as a function of the variance, which can be better estimated as more realizations are observed.
-Nonetheless, note that even if the project activities are independent and their variances known, different paths that share the same activities are not i.i.d any longer, and in fact might be highly correlated.
+Nonetheless, note that even if the project activities are independent and their variances are known, different paths that share the same activities are not i.i.d. any longer and, in fact, might be highly correlated.
 Hence, the above uncertainty measures cannot be applied in many real-world projects.

-While Marshal-Olkin [17] suggested a closed-form distribution for the sum of a few positively correlated Gaussian terms, this result cannot be extended to a large number of terms.
-Thus, in the general case, a direct approach cannot be applied to obtain pt analytically, as zmax itself is the outcome of a stochastic process that can be determined for specific cases only.
-And, in general, no closed-form expression can be derived analytically for the entropy of such a random variable.
+Marshall and Olkin [23] suggested a closed-form distribution for the sum of a few positively correlated Gaussian terms, this result cannot be extended to a large number of terms.
+Thus, in the general case, a direct approach cannot be applied to obtain p analytically, as zmax itself is the outcome of a stochastic process that can be determined for specific cases only.
+In general, no closed-form expression can be derived analytically for the entropy of such a random variable.

-A practical approach is to use a Monte Carlo simulation to numerically estimate the project duration’s probability function, pt and its related entropy.
-This is obtained by simulating enough realizations, estimating the project duration per each realization, and counting the number of instances ct for which the project duration is within the range ∆t.
-The duration probability is then simply estimated by its frequency, as follows:
+A practical approach is to use a Monte Carlo simulation to numerically estimate the project duration’s probability function, p, and its related entropy.
+This is obtained by simulating enough realizations, estimating the project duration for each realization, and counting the number of instances c for which the project duration is within the range ∆.
+The duration probability is then simply estimated by its frequency as follows: